1. Set Up Pre-requisite Resources

 1. Create a Department Contact List (if you have not already done this in the past)

-Each student affiliated with a field placement must be paired with an "institutional advisor" in the system.
-The "institutional advisor" can be a regular Assessor or an Administrator and is typical an individual who works at your institution and who is responsible for overseeing the student's placement.
-By pairing the student with an institutional advisor you will give this individual access to the student's field placement via their own account.
+Each student affiliated with a Placement can optionally be paired with an "institutional advisor" in the system.
+The "institutional advisor" can be a regular Assessor or an Administrator and is typically an individual who works at your institution and who is responsible for overseeing the student's placement.
+By pairing the student with an institutional advisor you will give this individual access to the student's placement via their own account.
 They may or may not be required to complete assessments and/or surveys during the placement as well.

 For steps to create Candidate-Advisor pairings, please visit our Create Candidate-Advisor Pairings help page.